plone/training/transmogrifier/blueprints.rst

         safe_unicode(item['_path'].lstrip('/')).encode('utf-8'),
         None)

-* If you like to log all the information about what happens during the import, (which can be very useful for debugging later), add the information to the logs!
+* If you like to keep track of all the information about what happens during the import, (which can be very useful for debugging later), add the information to the logs!